 The APR for purchases and balance transfers on this card is 22.90%, whereas cash advances will cost a 25.90% APR.
 The Walmart Discover Card is accepted everywhere that Discover cards are honored.
 But many establishments that accept VISA, MasterCard, and even American Express do not take Discover Card, so that is a factor to keep in mind while choosing credit cards.

 - At first glance it looks like you’ll get 1% cash back for all purchases, made anywhere.
 But when I read the small print in the cardholder agreement I realized that you can earn “up to” that amount.
 The reward percentages depend on your total spending during a calendar year, and you don’t start earning the full 1% until you’ve spent at least $3,000.
-Very similar to the Discover Card.
+Very similar to cards offered by Discover.

 - The default earnings rate is only .25%.
 Once you exceed the $1,500 per year benchmark then you start to earn .50%.
 But even 1% (the most this card offers) is a pretty low across-the-board rate.
 So the Walmart Discover Card really fails to deliver when it comes to its rewards program.